datqd/PCOS-Classification/README.md

 # PCOS Diagnosis Machine Learning

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* This repository holds an attempt to apply a KNN Classifier to correctly diagnose PCOS using data from the "PCOS Diagnosis Dataset" Kaggle challenge (https://www.kaggle.com/datasets/samikshadalvi/pcos-diagnosis-dataset?resource=download).

 ## Overview